bloodstiller/bloodstiller.com/content/Walkthroughs/Administrator-box.md

 #### Why create a golden ticket? {#why-create-a-golden-ticket}

 -   "But bloodstiller why are you making a golden ticket if you have the admin hash?"
 Glad you asked:
     -   Creating a Golden Ticket during an engagement is a reliable way to maintain access over the long haul.
-Here’s why:
+Here's why:
     -   `KRBTGT` **Hash Dependence**:
-        -   Golden Tickets are generated using the `KRBTGT` account hash from the target’s domain controller.
+        -   Golden Tickets are generated using the `KRBTGT` account hash from the target's domain controller.
         -   Unlike user account passwords, `KRBTGT` hashes are rarely rotated (and in many organizations, they are never changed), so the Golden Ticket remains valid indefinitely.
     -   `KRBTGT` **Hash—The Key to It All (for upto 10 years)**:
         -   A Golden Ticket can allow you to maintain access to a system for up to 10 years (yeah, you read that right the default lifespan of a golden ticket is 10 years) without needing additional credentials.
         -   This makes it a reliable backdoor, especially if re-access is needed long after initial entry.
-        -   **Think about it**: even if they reset every user’s password (including the administrator etc) your Golden Ticket is still valid because it’s tied to the `KRBTGT` account, not individual users.
+        -   **Think about it**: even if they reset every user's password (including the administrator etc) your Golden Ticket is still valid because it's tied to the `KRBTGT` account, not individual users.

 ## 5. Beyond Root: {#5-dot-beyond-root}